 For both (\ref{eq:4}) and (\ref{eq:5}), we chose $C = \sum_{j=1}^{N}f(\mathbf{x}_{i},\mathbf{x}_{j})$ for these pairwise functions.
 In order to simplify implementation, we used dot-product similarity for the Gaussian version of $f$.

-Lastly, we defined non-local block by connecting result of non-local operation with input feature via residual connection:
+Lastly, we defined the non-local block by connecting the result of the non-local operation with an input feature via residual connection:

 where $\mathbf{y}$ is given in (\ref{eq:1}) and $W_{z} \in \mathbb{R}^{c_{1} \times c_{2}}$ are weight matrices.
-The residual connection in a final step allows us to insert the non-local block into any position of pretrained networks by initializing weight matrix as zero.
-Fig. \ref{non-local-block} illustrates an example of a non-local block with a Gaussian pairwise function.
-Since satellite images are two dimensional images, we employed $1\times1$ convolutions for all weight matrices $W_{u}, W_{v}, W_{g}, W_{z}$, instead of $1\times1\times1$ convolutions.
-In addition, half of the channels in $\mathbf{x}$ was used for internal channel; \emph{i.e.} $c_2 = c_1/2$.
-It enabled the model to reduce computation and increase the number of non-local blocks in the whole architecture.
+The residual connection in the final step allows us to insert the non-local block into any position of pre-trained networks by initializing the weight matrix as zero.
+Figure \ref{non-local-block} illustrates an example of a non-local block with a Gaussian pairwise function.
+Since satellite images are two dimensional images, we employed $1\times1$ convolutions for all weight matrices $W_{u}, W_{v}, W_{g}, W_{z}$, (instead of $1\times1\times1$ convolutions).
+In addition, half of the channels in $\mathbf{x}$ were used for the internal channel; \emph{i.e.} $c_2 = c_1/2$.
+This enabled the model to reduce computation and increase the number of non-local blocks in the whole architecture.